Last updated on August 4, 2020

 What Happens at Burning Man?

-That first festival, I danced wildly in an open field and felt a sense of freedom that I would chase for years to come.
+I remember dancing alone in an open field and feeling a sense of freedom that I would chase at festivals for years to come.

 Fast forward to August 2017.

 I’m chatting with a friend who is leaving for Burning Man in two weeks.
 She mentions her RV has room and they are looking for 1-2 more people to join them.

-I hop on Craigslist and find a Dutch guy selling a ticket, but only to someone who has space in their group for him to join.
+Within seconds, I hop on Craigslist and find a guy selling a ticket, but only to someone who has space in their group for him to join.

-My friend, her girlfriend and the Dutchman all leave for Black Rock City, Nevada on August 26.
+My friend, her girlfriend, the Craigslist guy and me all leave for Black Rock City, Nevada on August 26, 2017.

-I knew enough about Burning Man to know it was not just another festival.
+I knew enough about Burning Man to know it wasn’t just another festival.
 For starters, we would be camping for 8 nights (opposed to 1-2 nights) and needed to bring our own food and water for the week (nothing is for sale).

 I knew drugs were abundant, the desert winds could be intense, and the focus was on art more than music.

 But I still couldn’t help but wonder: What will we do all day?